The Young and the Restless: Videotaping and broadcasting

 On June 27, 2001, The Young and the Restless became the first daytime soap opera to be broadcast in high-definition.
 In September 2011, its sister soap The Bold and the Beautiful became the last soap to make the transition from Standard-definition television to High-definition television before One Life to Live ended its ABC run on January 13, 2012, and began its TOLN run online on April 29, 2013.
 On April 24, 2006, Soapnet began airing same-day episodes of the series.
 The final airing on SoapNet was on June 28, 2013.
 The soap has moved from SoapNet to TV Guide Network.
 The same day episodes begin airing on TVGN (now Pop) weeknights on July 1, 2013.

-Casting and story development
+Development

-Co-creators William J. Bell and Lee Phillip Bell centered The Young and the Restless around two core families, the wealthy Brooks' and the poor Fosters.
+Co-creators William J. and Lee Phillip Bell centered The Young and the Restless around two core families, the wealthy Brooks' and the poor Fosters.
 Bell borrowed this technique of soap opera building from his mentor, Irna Phillips.

 While casting for the series, Bell and executive producer John Conboy auditioned 540 actors for the 13 main characters.
 They assembled the youngest group of actors ever cast on a soap opera at the time, hiring mostly unknown actors whom they considered "glamorous model types".
 Chemistry between actors also factored into the criteria for casting.
 The stories focused on the younger characters, with an emphasis in fantasy.
 The fantasy element was reflected in the love story between Jill Foster and the millionaire Phillip Chancellor II; the Leslie Brooks, Brad Elliot, and Lorie Brooks love triangle; and Snapper Foster's romance with Chris Brooks.